 Final thoughts on the monthly cost of car insurance

-Cost is an important factor when it comes to car insurance, but it can’t be the only consideration.
+Cost is an essential factor when it comes to car insurance, but it can’t be the only consideration.
 Maintain coverage limits that protect you, your property and your family in the case of an accident.

 “When looking for car insurance savings, it’s important to make sure you still get the coverage you need to cover damages in an accident,” Damico says.
 “In general, I don’t recommend the minimum liability to customers, as you may end up paying more – the opposite of what you set out to do when you were looking for insurance savings.”